-While many of us think that a serious injury can’t happen to us, the unfortunate fact about life is that injury can happen to anyone at any time.
+While many of us think that a serious injury will not happen to us, the unfortunate fact about life is that injury can happen to anyone at any time.
 While injuries that we cause to ourselves can be painful, we can accept them more easily because they were our own fault.
-However injuries caused by another person’s carelessness or recklessness can be extremely difficult to cope with.
-You may ask question like, “Why me?,” “What did I do to deserve this?” or “Will I ever recover?”
-While the law cannot answer these questions, it can work to make your whole through monetary damages.
-Ken Kieklak, Attorney at Law can work to help you start putting your life back together by holding the responsible party accountable.
+However, injuries caused by another person’s carelessness or recklessness can be extremely difficult to cope with.

-What Kinds of Damages are Available in a Personal Injury Suit?
+Damages Available in a Personal Injury Lawsuit in Rogers, AR

 While the exact amount of potential damages will depend on the injury, circumstance and many other factors, there are certain types of injuries that are typically available in personal injury lawsuits.
 The category of these damages is typically termed compensatory damages.
-Damages of this type are intended to compensation you for your losses or injuries.
-These damages can include:
+Compensatory damages are further split into economic and non-economic damages.

 The foregoing is only a selection of the types of damages you may recover following a severe injury caused by another person.
 Consulting with an experienced personal injury attorney can provide insight into the types and amounts of damages you may be entitled to,

-Are There Time Limits on Personal Injury Claims?
+Time Limits on Rogers, Arkansas Personal Injury Lawsuits

 Yes, there is a statute of limitations that applies to personal injury actions in the state of Arkansas.
 The time limit for you to bring a personal injury lawsuit is three years from the date of the injury.
 A statute of limitations is imposed because it encourages people to bring their claims against another person or business or lose them.
 This mechanism to encourage people to come forward contemporaneously serves to increase the likelihood that matters are decided before evidence is lost or destroyed and memories of the events fade.
 Furthermore, limiting the time period the suit can be brought during ensures that liability is limited and does not exist in perpetuity.